How Much Alcohol for Corporate Events?

 Insurance

-- - Verify venue liability coverage
+- - Verify venue and host coverage in writing

-- - Check caterer insurance certificates
+- - Check provider insurance certificates

 Transportation